There are a number of reasons why people use complementary or alternative therapies.

 Some complementary therapies can help with specific symptoms or side effects.
 But we don't know much about how they might interact with conventional treatments like cancer drugs or radiotherapy.

-Some types of complementary or alternative medicine might make conventional treatment work less well.
-And some, such as particular types of herbal remedies, might cause increased side effects.
+And some types of complementary or alternative medicine might make conventional treatment work less well.
+And some might increase side effects.

 Comfort from touch, talk and time